 print

-must be at the start of the line (there shouldn't be any spaces, tabs or anything else before the word print).print
+must be at the start of the line (there shouldn't be any spaces, tabs or anything else before the word print).- The code should all be on one line, not split over two lines.

 For most errors, Python will print out an error message, in the console window.
 This can be useful in helping you find the error (although sometimes it can be a little cryptic).
 It will tell you which line the error, so you can look back at the edit window to try to find it.